rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 16. On the **Maintenance Plan Wizard Progress** page, click **Close**.

-17. When you are returned to the SQL Server Management Studio main window, press **F5** to refresh the maintenance plan with the new settings.
+17. When you return to the SQL Server Management Studio main window, press **F5** to refresh the maintenance plan with the new settings.

-    The new maintenance plan is listed under **Maintenance Plans** in the Object Explorer pane.
+    The **Maintenance Plans** section of the Object Explorer pane lists the new maintennce plan.

 ### Set up the transaction Log Cleanup Task

-This section demonstrates how to set up a maintenance cleanup task.
-This task is set to clean up the transaction logs after three days.
+This section demonstrates how to set up a maintenance cleanup task, such as a task to clean up the transaction logs after three days.
 This setting keeps the one-hour transaction logs for three days until the maintenance cleanup task deletes the old data.
-The transaction log cleanup must include a series of three days, which ensures that if you need to revert back to the second differential backup, you can apply the transaction logs from that time period.
+The transaction log cleanup must include a series of three days, which ensures that if you need to revert to the second differential backup, you can apply the transaction logs from that time period.
 The goal is to have enough transaction log backups between the full and differential backups.